POTSDAM A former Potsdam woman died Wednesday while jogging in Hannawa Falls as a result of an undiagnosed heart disease.

 Mrs. McCourt is survived by her husband, Sean P. McCourt, and her three children, Jack William McCourt, 5, Claire Sloan McCourt, 2, and Will Joseph McCourt, 3 months, along with her parents, five siblings and several nieces and nephews.

-A memorial service was be held Saturday morning at St. Marys Church, with the Rev. Garry B. Giroux officiating.
-Local arrangements were with Garner Funeral Service, Potsdam.
+A memorial service will be held at 9 a.m. today at St. Marys Church, with the Rev. Garry B. Giroux officiating.
+Arrangements are with Garner Funeral Service.
 Online condolences can be sent @ www.garnerfh.com.

 Burial will be in Milton, Mass.